Cryptoverse: What crisis? Venture capitalists bet big on crypto | Business

 Activity is strong in Europe too, with $2.2 billion of VC investment in the first half of the year.
 Lisbon-based Fedi, an app designed to help people receive, hold and spend bitcoin, said this month it had raised $4.2 million in seed financing.

 "Within seven days we had all of the investment commitments," Obi Nwosu, one of its founders, told Reuters.
-"And within less than a month and a half, we had the initial fundraising target in the bank.
+"And within less than a month and a half we had the initial fundraise target in the bank.
 Done."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)